skellis46/slipbox/artistic research and ecosystems.md

 > fiction: "something made, not something false." -- Wallace Martin [-@martin-1986-recent p.22]

+> one species of the genus 'fiction,' the latter word originally having meant something made, not something false.

-The quality of academic research in the United Kingdom is publicly evaluated approximately every five years through REF: the Research Excellence Framework.[^ref] The REF has has 34 units of assessment that are divied into four main panels.
+The quality of academic research in the United Kingdom is publicly evaluated approximately every five years through REF: the Research Excellence Framework.[^ref] The REF has has 34 units of assessment that are divied into four broad disciplinary panels.
 Following REF 2021 the Overview Report from the panel for Music, Drama, Dance, Performing Arts, Film and Screen Studies (Panel D, unit of assessment 33) stated that:

 > A small proportion of practice research outputs appeared to retrofit research questions and a research-based process to work that was created with other agendas or purposes in mind.[@noauthor-2022-overview p.193]

-It is difficult to decipher the panel's statement.
+It is difficult to decipher this statement.
 The panel is unequivocal in suggesting that to retrofit research questions or a research-based process is a _negative_ thing.
 But for what other agendas or purposes might work be made?
-For the sake of argument, I propose that the panel's feedback inadvertently opens an old wound in practice research in which this "small proportion of practice research outputs" was made solely for the purposes of being art but then was framed – post-hoc – as research?
+As a provocation to consider the nature of practice research, I propose that the panel's feedback inadvertently opens an old wound in practice research in which this "small proportion of practice research outputs" was made simply as art but then was framed – post-hoc – as research.

-**need to clarify this assumption and its value**.
-If this assumption is incorrect, then my decision to use the panel's feedback as a catalyst for this writing was poor, but it does not change the potential value of the writing to practice researchers. (have this sentence as footnote?).
-In this writing, I use the REF2021 panel's statement as a catalyst to understand and articulate _when_ practice research occurs.
-To do this I enter the mangle of practice.
-My concern is not to critique the statement or get mired in conjecture. **like a provocation.**

 The attempt to distinguish making art as research from _merely_ making art is not new.
 In 2003, Peter Thomson[^thomson] presented an edited account of conversations on the SCUDD list-serv[^list] debating practice-research.
 The text includes a list of fifteen questions developed by Angela Piccini for the 2003 Practice as Research in Performance (PARIP)[^parip] conference in Bristol.
 The sixth of Piccini's questions directly addresses the tension between art made as art and art made as research:

 > What makes an instance of practice ‘count’ as research?
 Does [practice research] involve different methods as a result of its framing as research (as distinct from ‘pure’ practice)?[Piccini, in @thomson-2003-practice p.161]

-Hovering over Piccini's question is the potential that not all art can be positioned as research.
+Ghosting through Piccini's question is the potential that not all art can be positioned as research.
 Indeed in 1993 Christopher Frayling expressed the concern that if all art is research (in which the art speaks for itself) then we might end up "in a position where the entire history of art is eligible for a postgraduate research degree".[@frayling-1993-research p.5]

 Presupposing that the REF panel's feedback was referring to art made as art that was retrofitted as practice research, then the panel's feedback implies either a) not all art can be positioned as research; or b) some retrofitting processes were not adequately hidden or disguised for the purposes of the REF.
 Both possibilities have strong implications.
 If (a) is accurate then it follows that there are two categories of art vis-à-vis the academy: art that can not be positioned as research, and art that can.
 If (b) is accurate, then there must be better and worse ways to retrofit art as practice research.
-Putting aside what retrofitting might even mean (and I will get to this), it is self-evident that there are better and worse ways to retrofit art as practice research, just as there are better and worse ways to hit a tennis ball, bake bread or articulate a scholarly argument.
-Invites old question of whether some art making is not researchful and that the REF panelists were seeing that work with its retrofitted RQs etc. Because, surely some art work is not as research-ful as others?
-And that some of that researchfulness is better than others (how ever one might understand 'better' -- more original? more significant? more rigorous??)
-Isn't that the premise of REF processes?
+Putting aside what retrofitting might even mean (and I will get to this), it is self-evident that there are better and worse ways to retrofit art as practice research, just as there are better and worse ways to hit a tennis ball, bake bread or articulate a scholarly argument -- even if those 'ways' are not obvious, demand time and practice, and are not necessarily or easily falsifiable.
+The entire premise of the public assessment of research is for a panel of peers to do its best to assess the quality of research; by which I am encouraged to infer that some artistic practices (or at least how they are presented for REF in this case) must be more researchful than others.[^harford]

-What if the panel wanted to suggest not all art could or should be retrofitted as practice research, but ended up implying that some REF outputs disguised their retrofitting better than others?
+What if the panel _wanted_ to suggest not all art could or should be retrofitted as practice research, but ended up implying that some REF outputs disguised their _retrofitting_ better than others?
 What if retrofitting is a necessary part of practice research methods?
 Such a methodological necessity would imply that one of the roles of REF panel D is to act as arbiters of the quality of retrofitting in practice research.

-This writing is therefore built on three ideas.
+This writing is built on three ideas.

-The first is the glaring assumption that by describing "work that was created with other agendas or purposes in mind"[@noauthor-2022-overview p.193] the REF panel was referring to art made as art that was then retrofitted as practice research, and that such retrofitting _should not_ happen.
+The first is the glaring and quite possibly faulty assumption that by describing "work that was created with other agendas or purposes in mind"[@noauthor-2022-overview p.193] the REF panel was referring to art made as art that was then retrofitted as practice research, and that such retrofitting _should not_ happen.

 The second is axiomatic (and likely unpopular): all art can be framed as practice research.
 If this were not the case, we would need to establish specific conditions, types, methods, processes, practices, outcomes, etc that prevent any art from being framed as such.
 This is implausible to say the least.
 Note that this axiom is different from saying that all art is practice research.
 Rather, all art is able to be framed or positioned as practice research. **Note:** history of the document in practice research is an escape clause (Magee, Borgdorff?, Thomson?)

-The third is the proposition that artistic activity in the academy is nearly always framed as practice research _post hoc_.
-I will focus on providing evidence as to why this must be the case, and that to suggest otherwise is to denature the complex inter-relationships between art-making and art rendered as research.
-In some sense, this third proposition is concerned with _when_ arts practices are framed as practice research, and the seeds and implications of this timing.
+The third is the proposition that artistic activity in the academy is nearly always framed as practice research _post hoc_, and that this is equivalent to the retrofitting described by the REF panel.
+In a sense this proposition is concerned with _when_ arts practices are framed as practice research, and the seeds and implications of this timing.
+I will focus on providing evidence as to why post hoc framing of practice research must be the case, and that to suggest otherwise is to denature the complex inter-relationships between art-making and art rendered as research.

 include/add introduction to structure of document (e.g. use of my practice as example)